 Other Shrovetide traditions included a tobogganing event.
 The farther you could sled, the taller your flax would grow, and the bigger your rutabagas and turnips would become.
 As always, a sauna was prepared to enjoy during this time.
 Nonetheless, it was important to be silent in the sauna, otherwise you could be plagued by lots of flies and mosquitoes during the next summer.
 Moreover, there was an old proverb about the weather.
 “If the sun is shining on Shrovetide, it will be a good year.
 If it snows on Shrovetide, it will snow every day until Easter.”

-The traditional Shrovetide fare included substantial dishes such as fatty unleavened bread with pork, Russian blinis (small crepes) with meat or fish fillings, blood sausages, pea soup with ham, Finnish pancakes with jam, and rich pastries.
+The traditional Shrovetide fare included substantial dishes such as fatty unleavened bread with pork, blinis (small crêpes) with meat or fish fillings, blood sausages, pea soup with ham, Finnish pancakes with jam, and rich pastries.

 Fests for families and friends

 These days, Finns generally observe two days of this festival: Shrove Sunday and Shrove Tuesday.
-Shrove Sunday is often a family day full of sledging, ice-skating, cross-country and downhill skiing.
+Shrove Sunday is often a family day full of sledding, ice-skating and cross-country and downhill skiing.
 On Shrove Tuesday, people flock to the nearest hill after work or school.
 Sometimes, schools organise a special fun day for pupils in the lower grades.

 Shrovetide is meant for people of all ages and all walks of life.
 So, should you happen to be in Finland during Shrovetide, I will wish you a Slippery Shrovetide with perfect snow and sunny skies!
 And don’t forget to have pea soup and a Shrovetide bun!